-If your unit is supplied with a hot water system, carefully read the manufacturer's operating instructions (included with your owner's manual - in info packet).
+If your Adventurer Truck Camper is supplied with a hot water system, carefully read the manufacturer's operating instructions (included with your owner's manual - in your Owner Supplement Bag).
 Following these directions will ensure an adequate supply of hot water at all times, wherever you are.
 The correction of a failure, though rare indeed, is not a job for the do-it-yourselfer.
 There are hundreds of authorized service centers across North America.
 Your Dealer is probably one of them.